manuscriptmastr/fetch-friends/README.md

 # fetch-friends

-No excuses.
 The `fetch` API is ubiquitous to the web.

 `fetch-friends` is a minimal, auto-curried utility library to decorate `fetch` with behaviors you might otherwise switch to another HTTP library for, confusing other developers in the process.